cshum/imagor/README.md

 ### Filters

 Filters `/filters:NAME(ARGS):NAME(ARGS):.../` is a pipeline of image operations that will be sequentially applied to the image.
-Some examples:
+Examples:
 ```
 /filters:fill(white):format(jpeg)/
 /filters:hue(290):saturation(100):fill(yellow):format(jpeg):quality(80)/